β CAPM FAQs

 In other words, according to the CAPM, idiosyncratic risk does not affect securities prices at all.

-π§ Advanced: This explains why hedge funds often loudly proclaim that they are a good source of βuncorrelated returns.β They are essentially bragging that their funds have a low beta.
+This explains why hedge funds often loudly proclaim that they are a good source of β€œuncorrelated returns.”
+They are essentially bragging that their funds have a low beta.
 With a low beta, the risk from their fund can be essentially diversified away.
-With almost no non-diversifiable risk, investors donβt need to demand a high return: E(ri) = rF + Ξ²(E(rM)-rF) β rF + 0(E(rM)-rF) = rF In this light, even if the hedge fund has even a very small or an unreliable return, with so little non-diversifiable risk, the hedge fund can command high management fees. π² |
+With almost no non-diversifiable risk, investors don’t need to demand a high return:

-π in general when HPR < E(r) CAPM calculation, then the stock is underpriced? correct?
+πŸ™‹ in general when HPR < E(r) CAPM calculation, then the stock is underpriced? correct?

 See answer

-β Close, but the reverse of this.
+βœ” Close, but the reverse of this.

-The CAPM tells you what a fair return for the stock would be, given itβs beta.
+The CAPM tells you what a fair return for the stock would be, given it’s beta.
 HPR (Holding Period Return) tells you the actual return that you think the stock will make.
 If the actual return is lower (ie HPR < CAPM E(r)) then the return is low because you paid too much for the security - ie it is overpriced.

 If something is overpriced, you are paying too much, so the actual return you get (HPR) will be less than you should get based on its systematic risk (CAPM E(r)).